-This policy applies to all interactions you may have with the British Library, for example visiting our website, using our free wifi, or visiting our buildings.
+This policy applies to all interactions you may have with the British Library, for example visiting our website, using our systems (such as our free wifi), or visiting our buildings.
 Depending upon which of our Services you use or how you contact us, we may also need to provide you with additional information about the use of your personal information – this extra information can be found on the Service specific pages linked to on the right of this page.

 Please note that we explain many of the terms used in this policy on our Definitions page.

 1. What type of information does the British Library collect about you?1.1 We may collect certain personal information which (either on its own or when combined with other information we hold about you) allows us to identify you as an individual and which is about you.

 1.2 We may collect or process a number of different types of personal information from you depending on which of our Services you choose to use, but which may include any or all of your:

 - first name